 37E.
 Penalty

-A person who is convicted of an offence under section 37B or section 37C is liable to a penalty exceeding 50 penalty units not imprisonment for a term not exceeding 3 years.
+A person who is convicted of an offence under section 37B or section 37C is liable to a penalty not exceeding 50 penalty units or to imprisonment for a term not exceeding 3 years.

 37F.
 Disqualification from driving